-TOTAL USEABI the grant income.
-LE RESERVES 112,949 Capital grants unapplied This holds the grants and contributions received towards capital projects which have yet to be applied to fund expenditure.
-The use of the balance is restricted and can only be used to fund the specific capital projects awarded 5,141 future capital programme.
-The breakdown of the reserve is as follows: £5.7m General Fund - earmarked to fund the 5 year capital programme £18.8m HRA - included within HRA Business Plan funding (in line with forthcoming housing strategy) for specific schemes £18.8m HRA Retained One for One receipts - earmarked for new build social housing but can only fund 30% of total cost of scheme.
+The breakdown of the reserve is as follows: £6.9m General Fund - earmarked to fund the 5 year capital programme £23.2m HRA - included within HRA Business Plan funding (in line with forthcoming housing strategy) for specific schemes £21m HRA Retained One for One receipts - earmarked for new build social housing but can only fund 30% of total cost of scheme.
+Capital grants unapplied This holds the grants and contributions received towards capital projects which have yet to be applied to fund expenditure.
+The use of the balance is restricted and can only be used to fund the specific capital projects awarded the grant income.
+3,462 TOTAL USEABLE RESERVES 123,373